aashrith-saraswathibhatla/aashrith-saraswathibhatla.github.io/_posts/2023-03-25-water-objective.md

 related_posts: false
 ---
 Under construction!
 In this posts, I will just briefly give out some tricks for using water objective without drying out the water miniscus.

+Add a picture of the objective with a ballon around the objective.
+This way you can avoid water from drying out for at least 6-8 hours.